 Before its facelift, the Jaguar XF diesel was available with 161, 178 or 247bhp, but this has now been simplified with the arrival of a single 201bhp 2.0-litre engine badged D200.
 This should suit the majority of buyers, but there's now no manual gearbox option, and powerful six-cylinder diesels also appear to be off the table.

-With rear-wheel drive, the standard D200 takes 7.6 seconds to get from 0-62mph, while the four-wheel drive version is 0.2 seconds slower owing to its extra weight.
+With rear-wheel drive, the standard D200 takes 7.6 seconds to get from 0-62mph.
+The four-wheel drive version has since been discontinued, but was 0.2 seconds slower owing to its extra weight.
 Both can top 140mph, where legal to do so.

 The P300 has a smooth power delivery, with enough grunt to propel the car out of corners, without having to rev it particularly hard.
 The eight-speed automatic transmission ensures the engine is almost always in its sweet spot, with smooth shifts.
 Dynamic mode increases how much engine sound is audible inside the car, but it fails to match the aural excitement of a six-cylinder engine.